AthanorLabs/atomic-swap/README.md

 Note: amount doesn't matter at this point, it's only used in the `QueryResponse` message (ie. what's returned by `net_queryPeer`)

-Note: Alice's rpc server runs on http://locahost:5001, Bob's runs on http://localhost:5002 by default.
+Note: Alice's RPC server runs on http://locahost:5001, Bob's runs on http://localhost:5002 by default.

 In terminal 3, we will make RPC calls to the swap daemon.